v01dsy/PageReplacementSimulator/README.md

   - If reference bit is 1, it is cleared and the page is skipped.
   - The first page with reference bit 0 is evicted.

+## Extra Notice
+The way github displays the contributions is NOT ACCURATE to the work that was actually done by group members.

 ## AI Usage Statement
 AI tools were used in a limited way to help understand page replacement algorithms and to assist in structuring and formatting documentation.